messente/messente-api-csharp/docs/DeliveryReportApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new DeliveryReportApi();
-            var omnimessageId = new Guid?(); // Guid? | UUID of the Omnimessage to for which the delivery report is to be retrieved
+            var omnimessageId = omnimessageId_example;  // string | UUID of the Omnimessage to for which the delivery report is to be retrieved

             try
             {